 What is a feeling face chart?

-This is a chart with various faces each showing a different emotion.
-The emotions are happy, sad, scared, angry, frustrated, etc. Some of the charts on this page have a description for each emotion whereas others have a feeling face with a line to describe how you think each face is feeling.
+This is a chart with various faces.
+Each face shows a different emotion.
+The emotions are happy, sad, scared, angry, frustrated, etc. Some of the charts on this page have a description for each emotion, whereas others have a feeling face with a line to describe how you think each face is feeling.
 Encourage the children to describe each mood.
-We have a few printable feeling lists which can be used to give kids ideas and help them match the relevant feeling to the face.
+We have a few printable feeling lists which will give kids’ ideas and help them match the relevant feeling to the face.

 Why use mood charts?

 Some children find it difficult to express themselves or describe how they are feeling.
-Mood charts can be used to enable these kids to open up and share before an issue blows up.
+Mood charts can be used to get these kids to open up and share before an issue blows up.
 They also help discuss various emotions and possible reactions or triggers.
-These discussions will enable you to learn a lot about the child in order to understand him and what he is going through.
+During discussions, you can learn a lot about the children and understand what they are going through.

-There are many different ways to use the charts depending on what you are trying to achieve.
+There are many different ways to use the charts, depending on what you are trying to achieve.
 One effective method is to ask the children to describe what they think the face is feeling.
-If they have trouble defining feelings you can use the printable feeling list on this page.
-Once they have described this feeling you can discuss what could have made them feel this way.
-This will help you understand how various triggers cause kids to behave in a certain manner.
-For example, if a child has anger management issues you could then go on to discuss alternative reactions to these different feelings.
+If they have trouble defining emotions, you can use the printable feeling list on this page.
+Once they have described this feeling, you can discuss what could have made them feel this way.
+This will help you understand how various triggers cause kids to behave in a particular manner.
+For example, if a child has anger management issues, you could discuss alternative reactions to these different feelings.

 Why is it important to define your feelings?